openresty/lua-resty-upstream-healthcheck/README.markdown

         -- this should be defined in a separate module to avoid a global function definition func_node_down = function(peer)
-            ngx.log(ngx.WARN, peer.name .. " is marked down")
+            ngx.log(ngx.WARN, peer.name, " is marked down")

-            -- do something else fancy with data about the peer, like notify a remote service end
+            -- do something else fancy with the peer data, like notify a remote service end

         func_node_up = function(peer)
-            ngx.log(ngx.WARN, peer.name .. " is marked up")
+            ngx.log(ngx.WARN, peer.name, " is marked up")
         end

         local ok, err = hc.spawn_checker{